sebastian-altamirano/simple-resume/docs/development.md

 - [Python](https://www.python.org/downloads/): The version specified in [`.python-version`](../.python-version) or a newer one.
 - [uv](https://docs.astral.sh/uv/getting-started/installation/): Used as project and package manager.
-- [Node.js](https://nodejs.org/en/download): Necessary to run Prettier and Pyright from the terminal.
+- [Node.js](https://nodejs.org/en/download): Necessary to run Prettier, Pyright and TypeScript from the terminal.
 - Google Chrome or Microsoft Edge: Required by the `export` command to generate a PDF file.
 If no compatible browser is installed, you can include the `--install-browser` flag when running the `export` command to automatically install one.

 ## Setup